By George Tekmitchov, Easton Sr. Engineer, Target Product Manager

 Now take a good look at your string.
 Frayed or loose servings?
 Re-serve or replace.
 Be sure to check end loops, too.

 Check your nock points, whether crimped or tied, and make sure they are secure.
 Look for frayed or broken string strands.

-Give the string a new coat of string wax, or better yet, try out the Easton string revitalization kit, which can clean and re-seal your string in three easy steps.
+Give the string a new coat of string wax, or even try out the Easton string maintenance kit, which can clean and re-seal your string in three easy steps.

-Give your limbs a thin coat of car wax.
-This helps shed water and keeps them looking good while helping protect from UV and weather.
+Give your limbs a thin coat of car wax. (unless matte finished) This helps shed water and keeps them looking good while helping protect from UV and weather.
+Looks good too.

 Now, check over your tab.
 1/3rd of the way into the season is no time to be breaking in a new Cordovan face.
+(You ARE using a Cordovan face, aren’t you?)
 If you need a new tab face or backing, now is the time to change it out.
 Look for cracks, separations, excessive stretching or thin spots.
 Check your finger loop to be sure it is in good shape.
 Same goes for finger slings, replace worn ones now.
 Give your quiver, belt, armguard and chest protector a look and make sure they’re in good order.